 Solution #3 and #4 are used as the basis for SNPN.

-Editor's note: Further conclusions for AUN3 devices supporting 5G key hierarchy is FFS.
+The AUN3 device supporting the 5G key hierarchy is also called the N5CW device.
+It is concluded that solution #9 is used as a basis for the normative specification.

 7.2 Key issue #2: Security aspect of slice information exposure of N3IWF/TNGF to UE

 SA2 TR 23700-17 was fully concluded for the KI2, where SA2 preferred UE-centric solutions.
 However, the information is delivered to the UE via PCF policies (ANDSP/WLANSP), which is protected by NAS security.